spryker/spryker-shop-core/Bundles/ProductReviewWidget/src/SprykerShop/Yves/ProductReviewWidget/Theme/default/components/molecules/review-distribution-display/README.md

 # review-distribution-display (molecule)

-Displays as a percentage how much each assessment takes.
+Represents a list of percentage bars showing how many votes each option has.

 ## Code sample